-As you start the 2020-2021 academic year, the world faces a pandemic of unprecedented proportions.
+As you start the 2021-2022 academic year, the world continues to be impacted by the COVID-19 pandemic.
+There has not yet been a return to 'normalcy', and increasingly societies have begun to grapple with what the new normal way of life will involve.
 All aspects of human life have changed, from how we socialize, get an education, prioritize spending and conduct business, to how we govern community and national activities.
-Physical distancing has had social, mental health and financial implications.
-The only solution to this health crisis, has thus far involved behavioural change.
+The social, mental health and financial implications of the extended period of physical distancing are only now beginning to emerge.
+Adjusting to the pandemic and to life in its aftermath will require behavioural change.
 Social sciences, the study of human behaviour, has never been more important or exciting!
 It is in this context that we welcome you to the Faculty of Social Sciences!